hamzaaitbrik/DriveScraper/README.md

 # DriveScraper
-DriveScraper is a tool that allows you to scrape data from a newly added hard drive.
+DriveScraper is a tool that allows you to scrape data from a newly added hard drive in the background.

 Prerequisites: Python preinstalled.